Breathing Treatments for COPD

 5 - If you’re able, hold your breath for 5-10 seconds to get the most out of your medication

 6 - Repeat if your prescription requires a second dose after one minute

-7 - Rinse your mouth with warm water if your inhaler contains a steroid
+7 - Rinse your mouth with warm water if your inhaler contains steroids

 8 - Wash your mouthpiece regularly with warm water

-Dry-powder inhalers (DPIs) are similar to MDIs but does not contain a propellant (in many cases aerosol).
-DPIs rely on your breath to be activated and only contain medication.
+Dry-powder inhalers (DPIs) are similar to MDIs but do not contain a propellant (in many cases aerosol).
+DPIs rely on your breath to be activated and only include medication.
 Here are the general steps for using DPIs:

-1 - Remove cap and load a dose of medication (loading dosages depends on the brand of medication you’re using.
+1 - Remove cap and load a dose of medication (loading dosages depends on the brand of medicine you’re using.
 Be sure to read instructions thoroughly and ask any clarifying questions necessary).

 2 - Exhale all your air and tilt your head back

 3 - Tightly close your lips around the opening and breath in as deeply, quickly, and forcefully as possible.
 Do not exhale into the inhaler.